Trip Planning for Lionhead Range

 • Sunday

-Sunday Night: A 50 percent chance of snow.
-Mostly cloudy, with a low around 27.
-South wind 9 to 14 mph, with gusts as high as 18 mph.
+Sunday: A 50 percent chance of snow.
+Partly sunny, with a high near 29.
+South southwest wind 9 to 13 mph, with gusts as high as 21 mph.
 New snow accumulation of less than a half inch possible.

 Chance Snow